biroeniko/hello-shaders/README.md

 # Hello-shaders
-My first attempt with shaders.
+My first attempt with shaders, textures, etc.
-This program is initially made following the tutorial on https://learnopengl.com/
+This project is initially made following the tutorial on https://learnopengl.com/

 ## Getting Started